Calindra/rollups-avail-reader/docker/README.md

 - `CARTESI_BLOCKCHAIN_WS_ENDPOINT`: WebSocket endpoint for the blockchain connection
 - `CARTESI_DATABASE_CONNECTION`: PostgreSQL connection string

-## Optional Environment Variables

-All other environment variables are optional and will use default values if not provided.
-See `.env.example` in the root directory for the complete list of available variables and their default values.

 ## Port Mapping

 The container exposes two ports: